thenumbernine/modules-lua/README.md

 Module system, for chopping up and reassembling code.
 This forms a DAG of each module within the code, then when requested, it returns only what modules are necessary, in corret dependency order.

+I made this after my OpenCL GPU simulation code was getting so large that the build times on it were climbing into the minutes realm.
+I realized the CL compiler I was using wasn't so tuned for time, and that it was compiling every function regardless of whether it was being used or not.
+So I made this tool and reduce the time by a factor of 100x or so, from minutes to seconds.

 API:

 ```